bewest/mmblelink/README.md

 with the [Release Early, Release Often](https://en.wikipedia.org/wiki/Release_early,_release_often) methodology.

+# Troubleshooting

+If you receive this message, you should un-plug and plug-in the USB dongle:

+  Error in resetup():USBError(110, u'Operation timed out')

 # MMeowlink

 Use OpenAPS with a USB controller other than the Minimed-Supplied CareLink